shi-gg/witchsky.app/README.md

 #### Tweaks

-- Toggle to allow visiting sites from clicking non-bsky.social handles
+- Toggle to turn non-bsky.social handles into clickable links
 - Toggle to combine reskeets in horizontal carousels
-- Toggle the discover feed fallback in the following feed
+- Toggle the following feed fallback to the discover feed
 - Toggle displaying images in higher quality
 - Toggle to only show a single tab if only one feed is pinned
 - Toggle to prevent others from getting notified when you interact with their reskeets